moorepants/dissertation/control.rst

 broad range of speeds and selection of bicycles with steer torque control.
 We also employed a similar method of evaluating rider lean control with introducing an extra degree of freedom.
-It also has semblance to the work of [Doyle1987]_ with the inner loop structure dedicated to roll stablization and the outer loops to high congintive control in heading and path tracking.
+It also has semblance to the work of [Doyle1987]_ with the inner loop structure dedicated to roll stabilization and the outer loops to high cognitive control in heading and path tracking.

 Basics of manual control theory
 -------------------------------

-Manual control, or human operator control, was primarily bithed from control engineers after world war two.
-The requirements for machine designs in which humans were the principal control element, such as artillery guns and aricraft, led to human control modeling.
-Theorecital work by [Tustin1947]_ theorized early on that a human control systems could be modeled simlirly to automatic feedback systems.
-This was followed by experimentl work by [McRuer1965]_ mostly confirming these hypotheses.
+Manual control, or human operator control, was primarily birthed from control engineers after world war two.
+The requirements for machine designs in which humans were the principal control element, such as artillery guns and aircraft, led to human control modeling.
+Theoretical work by [Tustin1947]_ theorized early on that a human control systems could be modeled similarly to automatic feedback systems.
+This was followed by experimental work by [McRuer1965]_ mostly confirming these hypotheses.

-It turns out that humans adjust their control such that the combine human and plant dynamics behave with desireable closed loop dynamics.
-This phenomena can be captured by a variety of theorectical control structures from simple dynamics to complex neuromuscular models [Hess1997]_.
+It turns out that humans adjust their control such that the combine human and plant dynamics behave with desirable closed loop dynamics.
+This phenomena can be captured by a variety of theoretical control structures from simple dynamics to complex neuromuscular models [Hess1997]_.
 Fortunately, the simple models can capture much of the dynamics in systems such our bicycle-rider system.
 Here after we make use of the crossover model [McRuer1974]_.
 The reason